nachogutierrez/pylos/README.md

 * Open https://pylos-5b63e.firebaseapp.com and click `play` button.
 * After the game board is loaded click the share icon
 * Send shareable url to a friend
-* Click (or touch) on any of the ball slots to insert a ball
+* Click (or touch) on any of the hollows to insert a ball

 ## development